Skip to main content

 Tarte au Sucre (Sugar Pie)

-Walloon specialty - sweet pastry tart filled with brown sugar, butter, eggs, and cream.
-Caramelized top layer, custard-like interior.
-Traditional home-baked dessert, often served warm.
+A Walloon tart filled with brown sugar, butter, eggs, and cream that sets into a custard under a caramelized top.
+A home-baked dessert, usually served warm.

 Dame Blanche